 In response to President Biden's executive order, the Department of Interior issued a report recommending various changes to the federal leasing program, though many such changes would require Congressional action.
 However, legal challenges to this suspension are ongoing, and the District Court for the Western District of Louisiana has issued a preliminary injunction against the implementation of this suspension while such challenges are pending.
 The Biden Administration has appealed the injunction, but is complying with the injunction during the appeals process.
 Separately, the state of Louisiana, among other states, have challenged the Biden Administration's use of the social cost of carbon in its decision-making, including federal leasing decisions, resulting in an injunction from the Western District of Louisiana preventing the Biden Administration's use of the social cost of carbon.
 In response, the Biden Administration again halted leasing activities.
 However, the Fifth Circuit Court of Appeals has overturned the lower court's decision, and the plaintiff states sought review by the Supreme Court, which declined to vacate the Fifth Circuit's order.
-On April 15, 2022, the Department of the Interior announced that it would again resume leasing on federal lands, though with significant changes to the program, including an 80% reduction in the number of acres nominated and the first-ever increase in onshore royalties, to 18.7% from 12.5%.
-Separately, there has been a significant reduction in the number of approvals of applications for permits to drill on federal lands in 2022.
+On April 15, 2022, the Department of the Interior announced that it would again resume leasing on federal lands, though with significant changes to the program, including an 80% reduction in the number of approvals of applications for permits to drill on federal lands in 2022.
 However, in 2022, the IRA conditioned issuance of wind and solar rights-of-way on new oil and gas lease sales on federal land.
 There remains a significant uncertainty and increased regulatory risks and costs relating to onshore oil and gas exploration and production activities.
 These issues could result in decreased activity on federal land, adversely impacting demand for our services.